Universal finite-size scaling in high-dimensional critical phenomena: Universal profiles

 Some of the conjectured profiles have been proven to apply to models defined on the complete graph ($V$ nodes with edges connecting each pair of nodes).
 The $n=1$ profile $f_1$ agrees with the profile for the Curie--Weiss model (Ising model on complete graph) \cite{EL10}.
 The common profile function for lattice trees and lattice animals has been proven to be $I_0$ on the complete graph \cite{LS25_profile}.
 Integration by parts in the denominator of \eqref{eq:fndef} leads to the formula

 which extends the definition of $f_n$ to all $n > -2$.
 The $n=0$ case reduces to $f_0(s) = I_1 (s)$ (since $I_3(x)+sI_1(s)=1$) as in Table~\ref{table:profile}; this is the profile for SAW on the complete graph \cite[Appendix~B]{MPS23} and is consistent with SAW being the $n=0$ spin model \cite{Genn72}.
 The limiting case $f_{-2}(s)=s^{-1}$ is the correct profile for a Gaussian model.
 Percolation on the complete graph is the Erd\H{o}s--R\'{e}nyi random graph.
-Based on known results on the distribution of the Erd\H{o}s--R\'{e}nyi clusters, its profile is conjectured in \cite[Appendix~C]{LPS25-Ising} to be the above function $f_{\mathrm{perc}}$.
+Its profile function has been proved to be $f_{\mathrm{perc}}$ in \cite[Corollary~3.9]{BRBN26} (see \cite[Appendix~C]{LPS25-Ising} for the identification of the profile function with $f_{\mathrm{perc}}$).
+At the moment of final revision of our paper, equation \eqref{eq:chi_profile} in Conjecture~\ref{conj:profile} has been proved for percolation on the high-dimensional torus \cite[Theorem 2.1]{BRN26} for SR spread-out models in dimensions $d >6$, and for the nearest-neighbour model for $d$ much greater than $6$.